block42-blockchain-company/icx-stakr/README.md

 <br>

-The most simple you calculator will find out there.
+The most simple you ICON reward and staking calculator will find out there.